yoshuawuyts/speaking/README.md

 [16-02] accepted melb-nodejs      a thousand tiny messages [16-02] accepted melbjs           virtual-what?
-[16-03] accepted melbcss          modular stylesheets with sheetify [16-05] proposed nodeconf-london  pull-stream: the little module that could [16-05] proposed nodeconf-london  the anatomy of a node server [16-06] proposed nodeconf-oslo    tiny messages for big architectures
+[16-03] accepted melbcss          modular stylesheets with sheetify [16-05] rejected nodeconf-london  pull-stream: the little module that could [16-05] rejected nodeconf-london  the anatomy of a node server [16-06] pending  nodeconf-oslo    tiny messages for big architectures
 ```

 ## Recordings